“Love without truth would be blind; truth without love would be like ‘a clanging cymbal’ (I Cor 13: 1).”

 - Do not post anything on this web site that you do not want to remain online permanently.

-- Do not offer or solicit medical, psychiatric, or legal advice.
+- Do not offer or solicit medical, psychiatric, psychological, or legal advice.
 Do not give advice that is contrary to civil law.
 Do not give advice to a minor that opposes the instruction of a parent or legal guardian.
 All such discussions should be directed to the proper authorities: parents, guardians, therapists, parish priests, or primary care providers.

 - Messages posted to threads should be on-topic.
 If you wish to discuss another topic, start a new thread.